passbolt/passbolt_api/app/webroot/js/lib/can/view/view.md

 ## Use

-`can.view( idOrUrl, data)` loads template content from an element or url, renders it with data, and converts it to a documentFragment so it can be easily and efficiently inserted into the DOM.
+`can.view( idOrUrl, data)` loads template content from an element, a url or a string, renders it with data, and converts it to a documentFragment so it can be easily and efficiently inserted into the DOM.